 Identification of the following three handle designs should be relatively easy.
 However, you can expect slight differences between each skillet due to the manufacturing and finishing techniques of the period.

-As you can imagine, foundry work of the 20th was more labor-intensive.
-Workers hand shoveled sand into molds and packed the sand with a mallet to prevent air pockets and flaws in the casting.
+As you can imagine, the foundry work of the 20th was more labor-intensive.
+Workers hand-shoveled sand into molds and packed the sand with a mallet to prevent air pockets and flaws in the casting.
 After pouring, the workers undoubtedly machined off any burrs, smoothed the handle, and rounded the edges on every pan.

-Therefore you can expect slight differences in the handle on every skillet, such as unevenness inside the handle hole.
-And one handle may be flatter or more detailed than another.
+Therefore, you can expect slight differences in the handle on every skillet, such as unevenness inside the handle hole.
+One handle may be flatter or more detailed than another.
 These differences can appear on skillets even with the same handle design.